 Dis closure Questions P1 P2 P3 P4 P5 P6 P7 P8 P9 Ро licy and Management Processes 1 a.
 Whether your entity's policy/policies cover each principle and its core elements of the NGRBCs.
 (Yes/No) Yes Yes Yes Yes Yes Yes No Yes Yes b.
 Has the policy been approved by the Board?
 (Yes/No) Yes Yes Yes Yes Yes Yes No Yes Yes c.
 Web Link of the Policies, if available Wels oun Co rp Coi mpany Policies 5 2 Whether the entity has translated the policy into procedures.
 (Yes / No) Yes 3 Do the enlisted policies extend to your value chain partners?
-(Yes/No) Yes 4 Name of the national and international codes/certifications/labels/ standards (e.g., Forest Stewardship Council, Fairtrade, Rainforest Alliance, Trustee) standards (e.g., SA 8000, OHSAS, ISO, BIS) adopted by your entity and mapped to each principle.
-The policies are based on prescribed principles, conformance to the spirit of international standards like ISO 9001, ISO 14001, ISO 45001, UNGC guidelines and ILO guidance.
-5 Specific commitments, goals, and targets set by the entity with defined timelines, if any. (iii).
-To Impa act 20,0 00,000 lives th hrough CSV by y 2040 6 Performance of the entity against the specific commitments, goal, and targets along with reasons in case the same are not met. (ii).
-Code o A 300K f Cond uct r park is planr ompliant 24 to be (iii). (iv).
-Achiev Achiev ed wate ed Zerc er inten Waste sity of to Lan 7,848 p dfill in FY23 Gc overnance, Leadership, and Oversight 7 Statement by director responsible Wels oun Co rporati on, a s socially respor nsible d compan y has a
+(Yes/No) Yes 4 Name of the national and international codes/certifications/labels/ standards (e.g., Forest Stewardship Council, Fairtrade, Rainforest Alliance, Trustee) standards (e.g., SA 8000, OHSAS, ISO, BIS) adopted by your entity and mapped to each principle. to the spirit of international standards like ISO 9001, ISO 1400 ISO 45001, UNGC guidelines and ILO guidance.
+5 Specific commitments, goals, and targets set by the entity with defined timelines, if any. (i).
+Assess 100% of all suppliers as per ESG compliant Code of Conduct (ii).
+Carbon Neutrality - 20% RE by 2030 or achieve carbon neutrality by 2040; (iii).
+To achieve water neutrality by 2040; (iv).
+To achieve zero Waste to Landfill by 2040; lives th - 6 Performance of the entity against the specific commitments, goal, and targets along with reasons in case the same are (ii). / Code o A 300K f Cond W sola uct r park is planr ompliant 24 to be not met. (iii). (iv).
+Achiev Achiev ed Zerc er inten Waste ty ensity of 0.57 KL/MT in FY23 te to Landfill in FY23 07,848 people through CSV Go overnance, Leadership, and Oversight 7 Statement by director responsible Wels oun Co rporati on, a s socially respor nsible d compan y has a